Published:

 • Removing a clunky tub/shower combination and upgrading to a larger walk-in shower

-While most statistics suggest that adding an upscale or lavish master bathroom will yield a lower ROI than a modest remodeling project, Condo Pundit posts that adding a small ½ bath on the main floor can have an ROI in excess of 80% against a cost of $10,000 or less, thanks to the increased functionality when hosting guests.
+While most statistics suggest that adding an upscale or lavish master bathroom will yield a lower ROI than a modest remodeling project, adding a small ½ bath on the main floor may still improve functionality and buyer appeal.

 Bedroom Remodels

 When looking into the least valuable projects in terms of ROI, bedrooms are at the top of the list.
 Most bedroom renovations, specifically those performed on the master suite, are viewed more as a luxury than a necessity, with features such as walk-in closets, additional lounging space, and bathrooms with Whirlpool tubs unlikely to be appealing to all buyers.
-As a result, homeowners can expect to see a modest 58.5% ROI against an investment that will likely run well over $100,000.
+As a result, homeowners should expect these projects to recoup only part of their cost, especially when the scope becomes highly customized.

-Even adding more bedrooms is not overly valuable, with various sources finding the ROI for bedroom additions to be between 50-60%.
+Even adding more bedrooms is not always highly valuable, with returns varying widely by layout, project scope, and market conditions.
 When making bedroom additions, homeowners need to be particularly careful about eating into functional space elsewhere, such as through a smaller living room or elimination of a home office area.

-owever, one way to ensure that a bedroom addition is a valuable project is by converting unused space in the attic or unfinished basement into an extra bedroom, with FortuneBuilders estimating that converting an attic into a loft-style bedroom will yield an ROI in excess of 90%.
+However, one way to make a bedroom addition more practical is by converting unused space in the attic or unfinished basement into an extra bedroom, which can add usable living space and improve overall appeal.

 Flooring Replacement

 The expected ROI on floor replacements can be all over the place.
 However, the gold standard for home floors is hardwood, with buyers more likely to prefer homes with hardwood floors over any other type of flooring material.
-Whether solid or engineered hardwood, ProBuilder reports that homeowners can expect to recoup 80% of installation costs when upgrading to new hardwood floors.
+Whether solid or engineered hardwood, upgrading to new hardwood floors can help add value and broaden buyer appeal.

 The ROI for other flooring materials will be much more modest.
-Products such as marble, porcelain, and ceramic tile can provide ROI over 50%, but the cost of such options can be very high, with Realtor.com reporting figures in excess of $30 per square foot to make these installations.
+Products such as marble, porcelain, and ceramic tile can still add appeal, but installation costs can vary widely depending on the material, labor, and project scope.

 Roof Replacement

 A roof replacement is not the most luxurious renovation, but it can actually be quite valuable in terms of ROI, as a quality roof will do wonders for a home’s curb appeal and insulation.
-As such, Remodeling Magazine finds that a basic asphalt roof replacement will provide an ROI of 65.9% against a national average cost of $24,700.
+In general, replacing an aging roof can support resale appeal while also addressing practical concerns such as weather protection and efficiency.

 One important note on roofing is that the ROI can vary based on region.
 Metal is more valuable in areas that are hit with heavy snowfall, while ceramics are preferred in hot locations thanks to a higher thermal mass that will not readily transfer ambient heat into the home’s interior.